-- Shearing (or slip) boundary

-- Fault is 90 degrees to ridge axis (e.g. parallel to the spreading direction)
+- Shearing (or slip) boundary - Fault is 90 degrees to ridge axis (e.g. parallel to the spreading direction)

-- May posses vertical offsets

-- Physical origin is poorly understood
+Physical origin is poorly understood

 Figure 2.13.
 Segments of an ocean ridge offset by a transform fault.
 The fracture zones are extensions of the transform faults into the adjacent plates.